 Vietnam

-Vietnam is the most important partner country of the German Federal Ministry of Education and Research (BMBF) in Southeast Asia.
+For the German Federal Ministry of Education and Research (BMBF), Vietnam is one of the most important partner countries in Southeast Asia.

 Hoa-Binh-Dam in Vietnam